FAIRmat-NFDI/nomad-docs/docs/howto/develop/setup.md

     - parsers/nexus
 ```

-Note that this will lead to [failing tests](#backend-tests) for the excluded plugins.
+Note that this will lead to failing [backend tests](#backend-tests) for the excluded plugins.

 ### App and worker